000

 Can a website pay for itself?

 Yes, if it's built to drive measurable outcomes (leads, sales, sign-ups) and you invest in marketing to drive traffic to it.
-A $20,000 website that drives 10 new clients in the first year at $5,000 each pays for itself in the first month.
+A real website build that drives 10 new clients in the first year at $5,000 each pays for itself fast.
 A $500 website that nobody finds doesn't.
 The investment isn't really the website, it's the website plus the marketing strategy that brings people to it.

 Want this kind of thinking on your business?